frankiechapson/Validity2/README.md

     all date     +  +   +            +    +    +         +           +           +       +  +           +      +                      +      +  +

-then we have to create new VFD-VTD periods for them:
+then we have to create new VFD-VTD periods from them:

                  +--+---+------------+----+----+---------+-----------+-----------+-------+--+-----------+------+----------------------+------+--+